Photobook Community Meta-list 2025

 Laila Nahar is a lens-based artist in California.
 Her handmade artist books are in permanent collections of several US university libraries.
 She recently retired from the high-tech industry after 24 years to be a full-time photobook maker.

-Epiphany Knedler is an interdisciplinary artist and educator, serving as an assistant professor of art and art history, as well as the coordinator of the art department in Aberdeen.
+Epiphany Knedler is an interdisciplinary artist and educator, serving as an assistant professor of art and art history and as the coordinator of the art department in Aberdeen.
 She co-curates for the collective Midwest Nice Art.

 Linda Alterwitz is an interdisciplinary artist with a focus on photography.
 Her practice envisions the unseen rhythms of the human body and our relationship to the natural world, emphasising choice, trust, and collective experience.